E-r-1-c/networking-labs/04-network-security/03-secure-remote-management/README.md

 ## Privileged EXEC Access

-After connecting remotely, the session entered User EXEC mode.
+After connecting through Telnet, the session entered User EXEC mode.

 ```text
 R0>
 ```

-The VTY password allows access to the remote CLI but does not provide Privileged EXEC access.
+The VTY password allows the remote login, but it does not provide Privileged EXEC access.

+When connected directly through the device console, `enable` can enter Privileged EXEC mode even if no enable secret has been configured.

+A remote VTY session is different.
+A Telnet user cannot move from User EXEC mode to Privileged EXEC mode unless an enable password or enable secret has been configured on the device.

-An enable secret was configured separately:
+An enable secret was therefore configured locally:

 ```text
 enable secret cisco
 ```

-After reconnecting:
+After reconnecting through Telnet:

 ```text
 R0> enable